 Events at the Andrus Center are organized on the principle that the responsibility of citizenship is not merely to participate, but to participate based on knowledge and information that form the basis for intelligent decisions.
 To that end, the Center organizes events that highlight independent, non-partisan engagement on issues surrounding public lands and the environment, education and leadership.

-The Andrus Award for Leadership is presented annually to an outstanding public leader who has demonstrated the types of qualities – integrity, courage, bipartisanship and common sense – that defined the distinguished career of Cece Andrus.
+The Andrus Award for Leadership is presented to an outstanding public leader who has demonstrated the types of qualities – integrity, courage, bipartisanship and common sense – that defined the distinguished career of Cecil Andrus.
 Past recipients include Senator Alan Simpson and Justice Sandra Day O’Connor.

-The Andrus Lecture is a forum for thoughtful and timely consideration of public affairs.
+The Andrus Lecture is an annual forum for thoughtful and timely consideration of public affairs.
 National Book Award winner and New York Times journalist, Tim Egan, presented the first address in 2012.
+Louis Fisher, a renowned constitutional scholar, delivered the 2013 annual Andrus Lecture.
 The most recent lecture, in 2016, featured National Park Service Director Jon Jarvis.

-Women and Leadership is dedicated to promoting women’s interests, causes and rights.
+Women and Leadership Conference is dedicated to promoting women’s interests, causes, and rights.
 Our inaugural conference was headlined by Justice Sandra Day O’Connor and Ambassador Bonnie McElveen Hunter.
-Speakers annually include some of America’s most distinguished women from the fields of business, finance, journalism, entertainment, law, academe, arts and letters.
+Speakers annually include some of America’s most distinguished women from the fields of business, finance, journalism, entertainment, law, academe, arts, and letters.

 Our Annual Environmental Conference is dedicated to those issues affecting the American West – Preservation and use of our Public Lands, our natural and changing ecosystems, and the waterways that make up the great state of Idaho.